jpftolentino/Pantheon-Local-Development-Setup-Lando-/README.md

 ----------

-## ⚙️ 4.
+## 🚀 3.
 Initialize Lando with Pantheon

-Inside your project directory:
+From the directory where you want the local project to live, run:

 ```bash
 lando init --source pantheon